mlask-team/mlask-legacy/README.md

 Mlask App will help you in conscious meal planning and assist you in maintaining healthy day-to-day habits.

+## Project structure

+Apps

+- *mlask-api* - restful backend for Mlask App.
+Powered by NestJs.
+- *mlask-client* - frontend for Mlask App.
+Powered by Angular.

+Libs

+- *api-models* - interfaces for API's DTOs.
+- *gateways* - set of services for communication with API.
+- *state* - set of NGRX feature modules encapsulating all business logic and state management.
+All implementation details are hidden behind facades.
+- *ui* - module containing all basic UI components.
+Components are documented with Storybook.

 ## Development server

 Run `npm run serve:client` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.